API version: 2022-10-20

 : The API key is wrong; the validation was unsuccessful.

-The JSON response body will contain an informative message meant to be
+The JSON response body will contain a string field error

 displayed to the user.404 Not found

 Implicit calls: Whenever an editorial decision for a submission is made (or changed) in the MHS, the MHS must make an "implicit call" to RQC and submit the review data.
-The MHS may or may not redirect the user to RQC at this point as it sees fit, but the recommended behavior it to not redirect to RQC as that might be confusing to the editor.
+The MHS may or may not redirect the user to RQC at this point as it sees fit.
+The recommended behavior it to not redirect to RQC, because redirection might be confusing to the editor.
 Implicit calls are mandatory, they must be made for each submission each time a new editorial decision is stored, because the behavior of RQC may depend on the decision.

 Delayed calls: A call to RQC may fail due to network problems or